Indonesian Aerospace: IAe Armaments

-Development products
+Development projects

-Indonesian Aerospace has planned to build N-245 to carry 50 passengers for about 400 kilometres distance in remote areas or where passenger demand is low.
-The N-245 is only modification development of CN-235 body shape with CN-235 and EADS CASA C-295 wing designs, but the tail will be a new design.
-The development cost of N-245 until its prototype is about $150 million with its break even point of N-245 is only 50–70 aircraft, while if built from beginning it will cost $1.5–2.0 billion.
-The competitors are ATR 42 and Bombardier Dash 8 Q300.
+Indonesian Aerospace has plans to construct the N-245, designed to carry 50 passengers for about 400 kilometres in remote areas or where passenger demand is low.
+The design is based primarily on that of the CN-235, with body shape and tail modifications.
+The development cost of the aircraft has thus far reached $150 million, with an expected break even point of 50–70 aircraft sales.
+The aircraft is meant as a market competitor to the ATR 42 and Bombardier Dash 8 Q300.